Segal K-theory factors through Waldhausen categories: Proofs of main results

+\begin{remark} If $\cat{C}$ is a symmetric monoidal category and $\widehat{\cat{C}}$ is its strictification, then there is a stable equivalence $K^{S}(\cat{C})\to K^S(\widehat{\cat{C}})$.
+Combining this with \cref{lemma: non unital equivalence} we see that for our purposes the case of a permutative category with terminal unit is generic, thus \cref{thm:main} recovers the statement of \cref{theorem: main theorem intro} from the introduction. \end{remark}

-The construction of $\Gamma(\cat{C})$ addresses these issues by enlarging $\cat{C}$ so that, in effect, the monoidal structure on $\cat{C}$ becomes the coproduct.
-This feat alone is not that difficult, but doing so in such a way that $\Gamma(\cat{C})$ admits a Waldhausen structure requires some care.
+The key idea in the construction of $\Gamma(\cat{C})$ is to enlarge $\cat{C}$ so that, in effect, the monoidal structure on $\cat{C}$ becomes the coproduct.
+Moreover, this must be done so that $\Gamma(\cat{C})$ admits a Waldhausen structure.
 In the end, the category $\Gamma(\cat{C})$ we construct remains permutative, and we show there is a natural chain of stable equivalences